lahranivanita/Vehicle_Rental_Agency/README.md

-A basic rental system built using Tkinter and Sqlite3 database.
+A basic vehicle rental system built using Tkinter and Sqlite3 database.
+It performs all the CRUD operations.